Skip to main content

 Postsecondary Indicators

-• CTE concentrators who, during the second quarter after program completion, remain enrolled in postsecondary education, are in advanced training, military service, or a National and Community Service program, are Peace Corps volunteers, or are placed or retained in employment.
+• Post-Program Placement (postsecondary) (1P1): The percentage of CTE concentrators who, during the second quarter after program completion, remain enrolled in postsecondary education, are in advanced training, military service, or a service program that receives assistance under title I of the National and Community Service Act of 1990 (42 U.S.C.
+12511 et seq.), are volunteers as described in section 5(a) of the Peace Corps Act (22 U.S.C.
+2504(a)), or are placed or retained in employment.

-• CTE concentrators who receive a recognized postsecondary credential during participation in or within 1 year of program completion.
+• Earned Recognized Postsecondary Credential (postsecondary) (2P1): The percentage of CTE concentrators who receive a recognized postsecondary credential during participation in or within 1 year of program completion.